appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 :::

 1. Select your Table widget and turn on the **Allow adding a row** property.
 2. A new button should appear in the Table's header called 'Add new row'.
-Click this button to add a row of empty cells to the top of the table (or if the the Table's [**Default Values**](#default-values) property is filled, the new cells will have that data).
+Click this button to add a row of empty cells to the top of the table (or if the Table's [**Default Values**](#default-values) property is filled, the new cells are created with that data).
 3. Once the cells have been filled in with desired values, clicking the "Save" button closes the editing mode and executes the Table's [**onSave**](#events-1) event.
 This event should contain code to execute a query that sends the new row to the datasource which supplies the table.
 Or, clicking "Discard" removes the new row from the table and triggers the [**onDiscard**](#events-1) event.

 ### Saving new rows